Wat Tyler: In literature and the arts

-Wat Tyler is also mentioned in Redburn by Herman Melville and in A Connecticut Yankee in King Arthur's Court by Mark Twain.
+Tyler is mentioned in Redburn by Herman Melville and in A Connecticut Yankee in King Arthur's Court by Mark Twain.
 Tyler features briefly in the historical fiction The Mediation of Ralph Hardelot (1888) by William Minto.
 The juvenile novel A March on London (1897) by G. A. Henty, depicts Tyler briefly as a "sullen and resentful" demagogue.
 Henty's book was illustrated by W.H.
 Margetson.
-Long Will (1903), a novel by Florence Converse, depicts a meritorious Wat Tyler.
+Long Will (1903), a novel by Florence Converse, depicts a meritorious Tyler.

 The 1921 play Wat Tyler by Halcott Glover interprets Tyler as a sympathetic protester against feudal tyranny, who is driven into violence by John Ball's preaching.
-Riot at Gravesend (1952), a novel by William Howard Woods, focus on the combats between the rebels and the authorities.
+Riot at Gravesend (1952), a novel by William Howard Woods, focuses on the combats between the rebels and the authorities.
 Who Then Was The Gentleman?
-(1963) is a novel by Charles E. Israel, that renders a courageous and charismatic Wat Tyler.
+(1963) is a novel by Charles E. Israel, that renders a courageous and charismatic Tyler.
 A Summer Storm (1976), a novel by Jane Lane, depicts Tyler as a villain.
 The novel The Confession of Jack Straw (1991) by Simone Zelitch features Tyler as a central character.
-The children's novel Fire, Bed, and Bone (1997) by Henrietta Branford has Wat Tyler as one of its characters.
-Wat Tyler is the principal character in the historical novel, Now is the Time (2015) by Melvyn Bragg.
+The children's novel Fire, Bed, and Bone (1997) by Henrietta Branford has Tyler as one of its characters.
+Tyler is the principal character in the historical novel Now is the Time (2015) by Melvyn Bragg.

 English composer Alan Bush wrote an opera, Wat Tyler, about Tyler's life.
 Bush's opera was premiered at the Leipzig Opera in 1953.

-Singer-songwriter Martin Newell references Wat Tyler and the Peasant's Revolt in his song "The Jangling Man" from the 1990 album Number Thirteen, in reference to the poll tax riots.

-English folk singer-songwriter Frank Turner references Wat Tyler's negotiations at Smithfield in "Sons of Liberty" from the 2009 album Poetry of the Deed, and again mentions Tyler by name in "One Foot Before the Other" from 2011 album England Keep My Bones.

-Provisional IRA member and Irish political prisoner Bobby Sands referenced "Wat the Tyler" and his poor in one of his wider-known poems written while in prison, "The Rhythm of Time".

-A cultural history survey of Wat Tyler's portrayals in post-medieval literature down to the modern period has been written by Stephen Basdeo who argues that most of Tyler's appropriations in popular culture appear at times of political excitement.
+Singer-songwriter Martin Newell references Tyler and the Peasant's Revolt in his song "The Jangling Man" from the 1990 album Number Thirteen, in reference to the poll tax riots.
+English folk singer-songwriter Frank Turner references Tyler's negotiations at Smithfield in "Sons of Liberty" from the 2009 album Poetry of the Deed, and again mentions Tyler by name in "One Foot Before the Other" from 2011 album England Keep My Bones.
+Provisional IRA member and hunger striker Bobby Sands references "Wat the Tyler" and his poor in one of his wider-known poems written while in prison, "The Rhythm of Time".
+A cultural history survey of Tyler's portrayals in post-medieval literature down to the modern period has been written by Stephen Basdeo who argues that most of Tyler's appropriations in popular culture appear at times of political excitement.